MicrosoftDocs/cpp-docs/docs/sanitizers/asan-known-issues.md

 ## Standard library support

 The MSVC standard library (STL) isn't enlightened to understand the AddressSanitizer.
-AddressSanitizer exceptions raised in STL code, while identifying true bugs, aren't as precise as they could be.
+AddressSanitizer exceptions raised in STL code do identify true bugs.
+However, they aren't as precise as they could be.

 This example demonstrates the lack of precision: